 We endeavour for the whole school to be accessible to all children.
-There are some steps up to the Reception classroom and Year 6 cloakroom, these have a banister rail and can have a ramp applied for wheelchair access.
+There are some steps up to the Reception classroom, these have a banister rail and can have a ramp applied for wheelchair access.
 Corridors and doors are wide and there is a disabled toilet in school.